aleksandramedina/Capstone-Seminar/January 26, 2021/README.md

 I have also uploaded my code unto GitHub.

-Here is a screenshot of the current layout of the website I will be hosting my project on:
+Here is a screenshot of the current layout of the website I will be hosting my project on.
+Of course all of this is still work in progress.

 ![browser instructions](/media/browser-introductions.png)